jackonedev/LLM_Playground/freestyle_prompting/README.md

 **How the app manages the memory through the chat history**:
 - The app saves all interactions
+- When "Write memory" is `True`, the input prompt adjusts with all the previous turns in which the "Write memory" was set to `True`
-- When "Allow memory" is `True`, the input prompt adjusts with all the previous turns in which the "Allow memory" was set to `True`
+- When "Read memory" is `True`, the input prompt adjusts with all the previous turns in which the "Write memory" was set to `True` but doesn't save the current turn
 - When the chat history is downloaded, all turns will appear with the corresponding metadata

 **The current app does not have**:
 - Dynamic chat interface
 - Pre-built prompts
-- Multi-turn configuration in a single step

-**Current available models**: gpt-4o, gpt-4o-mini, o1-preview, o1-mini, develop-debugging (FakeChatModel)
+**Current available models**: gpt-4o, gpt-4o-mini, o1-preview, o1-mini, develop-debugging

+- **develop-debugging**: This model would not execute any LLM, instead, it will allow you to enter the models output manually.
+This is for creating synthetic conversation for prompt design purposes.

-**Interface Preview** _(Outdated)_:
+**Interface Preview**:

 ![interface-preview](preview.png)